sthysel-freight/containers/README.md

 # docker-toolbox
-Sweet container for tooling around in
+Sweet container for tooling around in.

-use with handy bash function like so:
+Use with handy bash function like so:
 ``` bash
 newbox() {
     docker run --name $1 --volumes-from=volume_container -it \